zupad/AFASX-Stock-Program/README.md

 Created by **Elliot Fidge** for comprehensive analysis of Australian Securities Exchange (ASX) stocks.

+Made as a passion project that turned into something bigger than I expected

+I created this originally to only be for the Australian Foundation stock, but then implemented the ability to track all ASX stocks

 ---

 ## What This License & Disclaimer